Therapy at Wilds lodge

-Art therapists are trained to Masters level and training takes a minimum of six years full time, though many train for longer.
+Abigail is a qualified Art Psychotherapist state registered with the Health and Care Professions Council (HCPC).
+She is also a member of British Association of Art Therapists (BAAT).
 Art Therapy is a form of psychotherapy that uses a mix of art making, play and talking to help children and young people to find different ways of sharing thoughts and feelings.

 Adam Hurst - Integrative Child and Adolescent Psychotherapist